leonhartX/gas-github/README.md

 Actually, this is not a login action, but to create the `access token` which will be used for the extension
 >Note: the access token will be stored in `chrome.storage.sync`(password will not be stored), if you take this as a security hole, pleast **DO NOT** use this extension.
+> after 5.0.0, you will also need to provide a google oauth token, you can grant the permission with the `Grant Google oauth token` link in login menu, or leave it empty to use the permission of the Chrome login user(only enable for chrome, for other browser like vivaldi, you must follow the link)

 ## 2.2.Bind
 After login, you can bind your GAS Project with repo and branch, or create a new one.